vitejs/vite/docs/blog/announcing-vite4-3.md

 In this minor, we focused on improving the dev server performance.
 The resolve logic got streamlined, improving hot paths and implementing smarter caching for finding `package.json`, TS config files, and resolved URL in general.

-You can read a detailed walkthrough of the performance work done in this blog post by one of Vite Contributors: [How we made Vite 4.3 faaaaster](https://sun0day.github.io/blog/vite/why-vite4_3-is-faster.html).
+You can read a detailed walkthrough of the performance work done in this blog post by one of Vite Contributors: [How we made Vite 4.3 faaaaster 🚀](https://sun0day.github.io/blog/vite/why-vite4_3-is-faster.html).

 This sprint resulted in speed improvements across the board compared to Vite 4.2.